CassandraMaldonado/Resume_tailored/README.md

 ## Disclaimer

 Not affiliated with McKinsey.
 This is a personal project to practice agentic workflows and speed up my own applications.

----

-## License

-MIT — feel free to fork/use.